Zegnat/php-mintoken/README.md

 1. Download [the latest release](https://github.com/Zegnat/php-mintoken/releases/latest) from GitHub and extract the files.

-2. Create an SQLite database by your favourite means, and use `schema.sql` to create the expected tables.
-This setup assumes the database file is called `tokens.db`.
+2. Create an SQLite database; these instructions assume the database is called `tokens.db`.

-   **Tip**: this can be done on the command line:
+   **You can do this from the command line:**

    ```bash
    sqlite3 tokens.db < schema.sql
    ```

+   If you prefer, create the SQLite database by your favourite means and use `schema.sql` to create the expected tables.

 3. Define trusted authorization endpoints in the `settings` table of the SQLite database.
 Mintoken will only check codes with these endpoints, and takes the `me` value they return as trusted without further verification.

    E.g. if we take [the example setup for Selfauth](https://github.com/Inklings-io/selfauth#setup), the endpoint `https://example.com/auth/` should be whitelisted.

-   **Tip**: this can be done on the command line:
+   **From the command line:**

    ```bash
    sqlite3 tokens.db 'INSERT INTO settings VALUES ("endpoint", "https://example.com/auth/");'
    ```

 4. Upload the SQLite database to a secure directory on your server.
 Make sure it is not publicly available to the web!
+This is very important for security reasons.

 5. Edit `endpoint.php` so line 5 defines the correct path to the SQLite database as the value for `MINTOKEN_SQLITE_PATH`.

+   You should use the full path to `tokens.db`.
+For example, `define('MINTOKEN_SQLITE_PATH', '../../tokens.db');`

 6. Put `endpoint.php` anywhere on your server where it is available to the web.
-(This could be in the same folder as Selfauth.)
+(This can be in the same folder as Selfauth, for simplicity.)

 7. Make the token endpoint discoverable.
 Either by defining a `Link` HTTP header, or adding the following to the `<head>` of the pages where you also link to your `authorization_endpoint`: